-Week 1: 15 - 17 July 2025 Week 2: week commencing 22 September 2025 Week 3: week commencing 29 September 2025
+Week 1: 15 - 17 July 2025 (completed) Week 2: week commencing 22 September 2025 Week 3: week commencing 29 September 2025

-In addition, several reserve sessions (see below) will be identified in the hearing programme.
+In addition, several reserve sessions (see below) have been identified in the hearing programme.

-28. The hearing sessions will start at 09.30 on Tuesday 15 July 2025.
-The format of the hearing in Week 1 will be in person at the Council Chamber at Sandwell Council House, Freeth Street, Oldbury B69 3DE.
-The format and venue for sessions in Weeks 2 and 3 will be confirmed in due course and may use a virtual format.

-29. The draft hearing programme available with this note sets out the preliminary timetable and the headline matters to be discussed at the hearing sessions.
+- 28. The examination hearing commenced on Tuesday 15 July 2025 at Sandwell Council House.
+Week 2 hearing sessions will also take place in-person in the Council Chamber at Sandwell Council House, Freeth Street, Oldbury B69 3DE.
+Week 3 hearing sessions will take place in a remote (virtual) format using Microsoft Teams.
+Please carefully note the venue and format for any session you intend to participate in. - 29.
+The updated hearing programme available with this note sets out the draft timetable and the headline matters to be discussed at the hearing sessions.
 It includes some reserve dates in case of any over running of programmed sessions.
-Please note that the location, duration, time, and headline matters, for the sessions may be subject to change from that shown the preliminary draft programme.
+Please note that the location, duration, time, and headline matters, for the sessions may occasionally be subject to change from that shown the draft programme.
 You are therefore advised to always check the latest version of the programme on the examination website.
-Further details for Week 2 and Week 3 hearing sessions will be provided in late July.